Investigation Guide

 When public records help most

 Public records are helpful when the missing middle name is part of a larger identity puzzle.
 They work best when you already have a likely city, age range, or relative clue to anchor the search.
+A middle name found without those supporting anchors can still belong to multiple people with the same first and last name.

 Treat a middle name as a supporting identity signal, not the entire answer.
 It is strongest when combined with other clues that already point to the same person.